 Finally, I have side interests in the pedagogy of science.
 In the summer of 2020, I launched www.studia.app, a website that teaches physics to students in their first year of college and last year of high school (it is free, and thousands of students have used it since its creation!).
 In December of 2020, I translated “Ruby’s Lab Manual,” a manual designed by Ph.D.
 Cara Ocobock with science experiments for children ages 5-10, into Spanish.
 And in 2018, I published Física Paso a Paso, a physics textbook aimed at helping students transition from high school physics into college physics.

-Finally, I know you might wondering about the spelling of my name.
+Finally, you might be wondering about the spelling of my name.
 Like many from Latinoamérica, I have two last names, Murgueitio and Ramírez.
 So if you ever cite one of my papers, please use both, as I do here (without a hyphen): Murgueitio Ramírez, S.